bfhmea4/mea4_03_rides/docs/architecture/backend.md

 Authentication is done with a JWT Token configured in the `security` folder.

-Next to the `controller` directory (in which the content should be clear) there is a `database` folder containing all the entity-model and repository classes are stored which are our API to our DB.
-Together with the multiple services interface, Spring (with the correct annotations: `@Entity, @RestController, @Service` and repository interfaces implementing the `CrudRepository`) is able to build a functioning REST API without the need to manually write a JDBC API including the queries.
+Next to the `controller` directory (in which the content should be clear) there is a `database` folder containing all the entity-model and repository classes which are our API to our DB.
+Together with the multiple services interface.
+Spring (with the correct annotations: `@Entity, @RestController, @Service` and repository interfaces implementing the `CrudRepository`) is able to build a functioning REST API without the need to manually write a JDBC API including the queries.